genebean/dots/README.md

 * `copy/nix/`: files in here get copied to all Posix systems
 * `link/`: files directly in this directory are symlinked on all hosts.
   * all symlinks are prefixed with a dot.
 Ex: `link/gemrc` becomes `~/.gemrc`
+* `link/linux/`: files in here get symlinked on all Linux distros
 * `link/mac/`: files in here get symlinked on all Macs
 * `link/nix/`: files in here get symlinked on all Posix systems
 * `link/ssh/`: these files get symlinked under `~/.ssh/` on all Posix systems